Most Famous Stadium in Madrid: Top 6 Picks

 1. Santiago Bernabeu

-We all know the name Santiago Bernabeu but, do you have any idea about how the stadium got its name? or when it was established?
+We all know the name Santiago Bernabeu, but do you know how the stadium got its name? or when it was established?

 1.1 History of the Famous Stadium in Madrid

-Santiago Bernabeu as well as Rafael Salgado got the permit credit from Banco Mercantile Industrial Bank in 1944, on 22nd June to buy the land.
+Santiago Bernabeu and Rafael Salgado got the permit credit from Banco Mercantile Industrial Bank 1944 on 22nd June to buy the land.

 The historical stadium of Madrid was established on 14th December 1947.
-Since then, it is the home ground of Los Blancos (The White).
+Since then, it has been the home base of Los Blancos (The White).

 Estadio Santiago Bernabéu is known as Santiago Bernabeu in short.

-It is named after the name of former Real Madrid player as well as president of the club Santiago Bernabeu de Yeste.
+It is named after the name of a former Real Madrid player and the president of the club, Santiago Bernabeu de Yeste.

-He served as the president of Los Blancos (The Whites) for 35 years from 1943 to 1978 until his last breath.
+He served as Los Blancos (The Whites) president for 35 years, from 1943 to 1978, until his last breath.

 This elite stadium of Madrid hosted uncountable big games.
 The first big game it hosted was in 1957.